Delivering integrated solutions that are built to last.

 Building Integrated Renewables

 Coffman has a long history of incorporating local energy resources such as solar, wind, wood heating, battery storage, and waste heat into facility designs.
 Project types range from power plants to rural schools to federal government facilities to leased commercial real estate.
-Coffman’s focus is on designing systems that maximize customer benefit while addressing the underlying business objectives such as resiliency, LEED certification, or pure economics.
+Coffman focuses on designing systems that maximize customer benefit while addressing underlying business objectives such as resiliency, LEED certification, or pure economics.